nystudio107/instantanalytics/README.md

 ### 1.1.1 -- 2016.08.29

+* [Added] Added `Category` and `Brand` fields to the Settings, so you can specify what fields this data for Google Enhanced Ecommerce should be pulled from
 * [Improved] Changed the PageView Tracking URL and Event Tracking URL format so that they can be included in RSS feeds directly
+* [Improved] We do a better job checking to see if the Commerce and SEOmatic plugins are installed
+* [Added] If SEOmatic is installed, we automatically do a `setAffiliation` for the Analytics object, using the `siteSeoName`
 * [Improved] Updated README.md

 ### 1.1.0 -- 2016.08.26